 Visitors come to you in search of answers—make sure you are providing them!
 The point of good content is to provide information to your target audience.
 So, make sure you are doing just that.

-4. Use Headers/Sub-headers, Lists and Bullet Points
+4. Use Headers/Sub-headers, Lists, and Bullet Points

-Breaking up paragraphs with headers, lists, and bullet points help to make your content easy to navigate and scan through.
+Breaking up paragraphs with headers, lists, and bullet points helps to make your content easy to navigate and scan through.
 Using these helps to eliminate those intimidating walls of text, which should be avoided at all costs.

 5. Write to Humans and Not to Spiders

 As crucial as search engine optimization (SEO) is, it is crucial that you are writing for the reader, not for Google’s bots.
 Language needs to be natural for readers to latch on and want to continue reading.